 Rethinking Plastic Packaging through Design Innovation

-To drive consumer-level behaviour change, we've also introduced refill stations at modern trade and hypermarkets. we're now piloting cost-effective and convenient refill technology such as mobile refill machines designed for urban groceries for people at the bottom of the pyramid.
+To drive consumer-level behaviour change, we have also introduced refill stations at modern trade and hypermarkets.
+We are now piloting cost-effective and convenient refill technology such as mobile refill machines designed for urban groceries for people at the bottom of the pyramid.

 Building a Circular Plastic Economy through Value Chain Intervention